Compare Mechanical Breakdown Insurance - The Definitive Guide

 - Car insurance pays out for damage or total loss - it does not pay out for the costs of repairing your car if it breaks down.

 - Mechanical Breakdown Insurance is designed to protect you from qualifying car repair costs.
-The problem is many car problems aren't covered, so you'll need to pay for your repairs.

 - Mechanical Breakdown Insurance and typical comprehensive car insurance have no crossover and address very different risks.